coyotespike/voyager-dev/README.md

 - [x] Install as command-line tool
 - [x] Install to PyPi (using the agent itself!)
 - [x] Add CI/CD to publish to PyPi automatically when setup.py is changed
+- [x] Add persistent chat history
+- [x] Add project structure to every request
 - [ ] On initialization, ask which files to embed
-- [ ] Add project structure and current location to every request
-- [ ] Add persistent chat history per directory.
 - [ ] Add a separate memory store for [Reflexion](https://github.com/noahshinn024/reflexion)
 - [ ] Only send up to maximum tokens.
 Use embeddings (or split with most recent).
 It crashes if terminal output is too long.
+[See callback](https://python.langchain.com/en/latest/modules/callbacks/getting_started.html)
 - [ ] Add logging capabilities so we can see running terminal commands in a separate terminal with tail -f /path/to/logfile -- Also useful for sub-agents
 - [ ] Allow it to interrupt execution for subprocesses that ask for user input it does not have.